gabinsane/multimodal-vae-comparison/docs/source/results.rst

 .. _results:

-Paper results
+Supplementary material
 =====================================

-Here we report additional results and visualizations of experiments performed using our toolkit and reported in the paper.
+The Supplementary material for our paper includes additional detailed results for experiments mentioned in the paper, further training information and some more visualizations.
+You can download it `here <https://data.ciirc.cvut.cz/public/groups/incognite/CdSprites/supplement.pdf>`_